PURPOSE OF JOB CLASS (NATURE OF WORK)

 1. Graduation from a vocational or technical school with a diploma designating completion of subject requirements in a maintenance trade area may be substituted for two (2) years of the General Experience.

-Incumbents in this class may be required by the appointing authority to possess and retain appropriate current licenses, permits and/or certifications.
+Incumbents in this class may be required by the appointing authority to possess or acquire and retain appropriate current licenses, permits and/or certifications.

 At State Airports: In addition to the checking of references and of facts stated in the application, a thorough background investigation of each candidate may be made before persons are certified for appointment.